 Are you ready to learn how to make the most delicious and EASY baked feta pasta in all the land?
 We’ve seen so many Tik Tok videos and Instagram reels of this pasta and we had to try and obviously give it our own twist.

-Baked Feta Pasta – the run-down
+TikTok Feta Pasta – the run-down

 What is baked feta pasta?
 Baked feta pasta is an easy pasta recipe made with a block of feta cheese that cooks and softens in the oven with tomatoes, garlic, and olive oil to create a delicious creamy feta sauce.

 Our baked feta pasta recipe is made with other Mediterranean flavors such as Kalamata olives, fresh herbs, and a little balsamic vinegar.

 Baked feta pasta became a viral social media dish known as “Tik Tok Pasta” in early 2021 and if you haven’t made it yet, you’re in for a treat!